volodinroman/volodinroman.github.io/_posts/2018-12-26-Poly-Maker.md

 <h3 class="my-5">Delauney triangulation</h3>

 <p>
-Delauney triangulation was the easiest part... why? because I decided it would be smart to use what has already been done by other people :D. So I used <b>matplotlib</b> module that has everything we need to calculate set of triangles using the given set of points.
-It uses Delauney algorithm.
-Here is a code snippet:
+In order to connect points into triangles I used <b class="text-info">matplotlib</b> module that has everything we need to calculate a set of triangles using the given set of points.
+It uses Delauney algorithm and works pretty fast.
 </p>

 <div class="py-4">